SirLord/MotifCheck3/README.md

-motifcheck2
+MotifCheck3
 ===========

-Package to facilitate detection of DNA motifs from a PF matrix
+A Python package to facilitate detection of DNA motifs from a PF matrix.